 The academy is unaware of specific vulnerabilities of pupils who may be more vulnerable to the messages of violent extremism Special Educational Needs Schools or coordinators within mainstream schools should consider further training around the inherent factors and the frequency with which they occur within their establishment.
-Likewise prevalence of crime amongst pupils would indicate a need for further awareness training Further training identified for staff in these specified support roles
+Likewise prevalence of crime amongst Further training identified for staff in these specified support roles

+factors and the

+frequency with which

+they occur within their

+establishment.

+of crime amongst

+pupils would indicate

+a need for further

+awareness training

+and those managing

+excluded

+disadvantaged pupils